erik-wramner/JmsTools/README.md

 ## Main features

-The current version includes a consumer and a producer for AQ JMS and ActiveMQ.
+The current version includes a consumer and a producer for AQ JMS, ActiveMQ and RabbitMQ.
 They can run on any number of machines and as multiple processes in order to scale if the configurable number of threads is not enough (but usually it is - it is cheap to enqueue/dequeue without processing).
 Some of the options:

 * Unique message identities that make it possible to find lost messages, duplicate messages and ghost messages, i.e. messages that are delivered even though they